February 10, 2026 Source: Krebs on Security 3 min read · 733 words

 Patch Tuesday, February 2026 Edition

-Microsoft's February 2026 Patch Tuesday: Six Zero-Days Already Under Attack
+Microsoft's February Patch Tuesday Just Got Real: Six Zero-Days Already Under Attack

 Breaking It Down